-Kilgore, a Democrat, was the representative for Texas's 3rd congressional district from 1893 to 1895.
+Kilgore was the representative for Texas’s 3rd congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Dec 1887 to Mar 1895, Kilgore missed 538 of 1,584 roll call votes, which is 34.0%.
 This is on par with the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.